mikkoha/react-message-box-async/README.md

 # react-message-box-async

-A simple message box component for React, implementing a .NET-like MessageBox pattern with async/await support.
+A simple message box component for React, implementing a .NET-like MessageBox pattern with async/await.

 ## Features